arnab20ghosh/iamarnabg/docs/hobbies.md

 I am a huge metal and hard rock fan, with some inclination towards classic rock and blues.

 I am a guitarist, and have played on stage several time at many occasions.
-I play and acoustic guitar and like to cover Hindi and English rock and country songs.
+I play and acoustic guitar and like to cover Hindi and English, rock and country songs.

 Apart from the playing I also have a hobby of collecting music hard copies.